 How do I know if I need to Strip Wash?

-Remember that all nappy brands come with their own washing instructions and these MUST be followed.
+Remember that all nappy brands come with their own washing instructions and we recommend following these. .
 The nappy companies know their products well and can recommend the best care for their brand.

 Bottom creams/Nappy Balms//Barrier Creams